Friday, January 05, 2024

 Cons

-• Map visuals are less effective when dealing with complex or dense datasets.
+• Filled Maps are less effective when displaying very detailed or dense geographical data.

 Conclusion